dymmond/esmerald/docs/en/docs/routing/handlers.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" target="_blank">More on websockets</a>.

 !!! warning
-    Due to the nature of websockets, Esmerald does a direct implementation of the WebSocket from Lilya which also means no `sync` functions.
+    Due to the nature of websockets, Ravyn does a direct implementation of the WebSocket from Lilya which also means no `sync` functions.

 ### WebSocket